About the Darling River

 However, in March 2020, eastern Australia experienced a remarkable deluge of rain, offering respite from the drought and replenishing the Darling River and surrounding areas.
 This rainfall event was considered one of the most significant and comprehensive in living memory.

-Fast forward to late 2022, and the Murray-Darling Basin has undergone a reboot, with the long and harsh drought finally becoming part of history for most.
+By late 2022, the Murray–Darling Basin had undergone a reboot, with the long and harsh drought finally becoming part of history for most of the region.

 Darling River Course & Geology